The Complete Guide to the Windrow Composting Process

 Windrow composting cost

-The Secretariat of the Pacific Regional Environmental Programme (SPREP) reported, the capital investment for windrow composting machinery and equipment is approximately €100,000.
+The Secretariat of the Pacific Regional Environmental Programme (SPREP) reported that the capital investment for windrow composting machinery and equipment is approximately €100,000.
 This estimate excludes costs related to land acquisition and site preparation.

 Operational Costs per Tonne

-The Secretariat of Pacific Regional Environment Programme also reports that the operating costs for windrow composting typically range between €50 and €100 per tonne of compost produced.
+The Secretariat of the Pacific Regional Environment Programme also reports that operating costs for windrow composting typically range from €50 to €100 per tonne of compost produced.

-There is a need to establish provincial composting standards, similar to those in Alberta, where the regulations include contingency response plans to minimize offensive odours.
+In windrow composting, odor control is crucial.
+It could affect the environment.
+It requires process control and the selection of a composting method, such as aerated composting.
+There is a need to establish composting standards, similar to those in Alberta, Canada, that include contingency response plans to minimize odours.

 Favourable conditions for windrow composting